What is the LSAT?

 When Should I Take it?

-The test is administered four times per year by Law Services, an operating subsidiary of the Law School Admission Council (LSAC).
-The LSAT is offered in September/October, December, February and June.
+The test is administered approximately every six weeks.
 Detailed test information - dates, sites, registration forms, fees, and deadlines - and registration is available online through the LSAC website at www.lsac.org.

 When will I get my score?